 Since his return, Jugovic has continued his work with the PennFuture Energy Center by focusing on extending the PUC's energy conservation program under Act 129 and working on issues related to the state's Guaranteed Energy Savings Program.

 On March 2, 2012, Jugovic was named PennFuture’s president and CEO, succeeding Jan Jarrett.
+In June of 2013, he returned to his legal roots to chair PennFuture's law staff.

 During his prior tenure with PennFuture, Jugovic worked closely with PennFuture's Energy Center on wind energy issues and implementation of the Alternative Energy Portfolio Standards Act before the Public Utility Commission.
 He also litigated a number of important cases, such as ensuring protection of a stream from longwall mining and obtaining funding for installation of a public water supply in Petrolia (Butler County) when a company's past waste disposal practices contaminated the area's groundwater supply.